MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 #### Task 6: Configure and test autoscaling of the Azure web app

+>**Note**: You will need to confirm that Microsoft.Insights is registered on your subscription for this lab.
+Please find the instructions on how-to register a Resource Provider here: https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal

 In this task, you will configure and test autoscaling of Azure web app.

 1. On the blade displaying the production slot of the web app, in the **Settings** section, click **Scale out (App Service plan)**.